-A recent survey of pet owners revealed that 27% intend to go on one or two journeys with their pets, 37% are planning trips to three to five destinations, and 31% plan to leave with their pets six or more time this year.
+A recent survey of pet owners revealed that 27% intend to go on one or two journeys with Taking Your Pooch On Vacation, 37% are planning trips to three to five destinations, and 31% plan to leave with their pets six or more time this year.
 The same poll also indicated that pets accompany their owners for a ride in their vehicle.

 If you’re planning more than just a ride with your dog, preparing well for the journey ensures that you’re going to avoid stressful situations and enjoy your time with your beloved pooch.